Christia Obcordata Grow & Care Guide (Swallowtail Butterfly Plant)

 Do you love butterflies?
 Then you should definitely check out this houseplant care guide for the Christia Obcordata, also known as the Swallowtail Butterfly Plant or Butterly Wing Plant.

-This plant will resemble having beautiful butterflies in your yard and garden because their triangular foliage look like a butterfly’s wing.
+The Christia obcordata plant resembles beautiful butterflies in your yard and garden because their triangular foliage look like butterfly wings.

 In this care guide, I’ll share with you everything you need to know about caring for Christia obcordata plants.
 It contains everything you need to know to keep your butterfly plants healthy and happy.